shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 The concerns raised by Shashi ji, as highlighted in this newspaper article, perfectly capture the challenges facing Nepal's diverse ethnic cuisines on their path to wider recognition.
 The frustration over the dilution of the Thakali khana set's essence and the lack of a standardized approach resonate with food enthusiasts and entrepreneurs across the country.

 The good news is that Shashi ji's concerns are being addressed through a comprehensive proposal currently gaining traction.
-This initiative aims to empower restaurateurs like Shashi ji and celebrate the rich tapestry of Nepali ethnic cuisines.
+This initiative aims to empower restaurateurs like Shashi ji and celebrate the rich tradition of Nepali ethnic cuisines.
 Here's how it can directly benefit her and others like her:

 * **Standardization with a Focus on Authenticity:**  The proposal outlines the creation of "restaurant opening templates" for each ethnic cuisine.
 These templates will provide detailed information on core dishes, recipes, sourcing of authentic ingredients, and even restaurant design elements that reflect the cultural heritage.
 This will empower Shashi ji to offer a truly authentic Thakali experience, ensuring the flavors she recreates at home are faithfully presented to her restaurant patrons.